Chinese papers defend removing term presidential limits

 On Beijing’s streets, there was support for Xi, who is well liked for his battle against deep-seated corruption and for raising the country’s profile on the world stage.

-“Xi Jinping has done a lot of things to benefit people,” said Yang Zhen, 35.
-“I think whoever benefits people can stay there forever.”
+“Xi Jinping has done a lot of things to benefit people,” said Yang Zhen, 35.“I think whoever benefits people can stay there forever.”

 Reporting by Ben Blanchard; Additional reporting by Reuters Television; Editing by Michael Perry, Robert Birsel